RHVoice/packages/README.md

 The information about each language or voice is stored in one or more separate json files (see the src/ directory).

-The build script creates a ssingle json file merging all the information.
+The build script creates a single json file merging all the information.
 This file itself is not tracked by git, but when one of the source files is updated and the update is approved, the newly generated single json will be uploaded to our server.
 This file will